boscoh/pdbremix/readme.md

   - type (str)
   - element (str)
   - num (int)
-  - chain_id (str)
+  - chain\_id (str)
-  - res_type (str)
+  - res\_type (str)
-  - res_num (str)
+  - res\_num (str)
-  - res_insert (str)
+  - res\_insert (str)
   - bfactor (float)
   - occupancy (float)
-  - alt_conform (str)
+  - alt\_conform (str)
-  - is_hetatm (bool)
+  - is\_hetatm (bool)

-Since `atom.pos` and `atom.vel` are vectors, these can all be manipulated by functions from the `v3` library.
-Atom contains one special method `transform` that handle affine transforms.
+Since `atom.pos` and `atom.vel` are vectors, these can be manipulated by functions from the `v3` library.
+Atom contains one special method `transform` that handle affine transforms:

-For example, to move an atom 1.0 angstrom along the X-axis:
+	displacment = v3.vector(1,0,0)

-	t = v3.translation(v3.vector(1,0,0))
+	translation = v3.translation(displacement)
+	atom.transform(translation)
+	soup.transform(translation)

+For more information about vectors, see above.

+The atoms returned by soup.atoms() is a Python list, and is meant to be searched for using Python idioms.

+You search through it by looping and comparing:

-	atom = atoms[0]
+	hydrogens = []
-	atom.transform(t)
+	for atom in soup.atoms():
+	 if atom.elem == 'H':
+	   hydogens.append(atom)

+### Searching through residues

-**List of Residues** As well, Soup contains a list of residues:
+As well, Soup contains a list of residues:

 	residues = soup.residues()

-A residue in this case represents a collection of atoms that forms a recognizable chemical group, whether a distinct molecule in the case of solvent, ions and ligands, or an actual residue that forms a polymer, as in amino acids in a protein or a nucleic acid in DNA.
+A residue in this case represents a collection of atoms that forms a recognisable chemical group, whether a distinct molecule in the case of solvent, ions and ligands, or an actual residue that forms a polymer, as in amino acids in a protein or a nucleic acid in DNA.

-One useful heuristic is that
+One key heuristic is that the type of atoms in a residue is unique.
+So the function:
-Although chains are representedSpecifically chains are separate operations on a Soup and not explicitly represented.

-	print len(soup)
-	nnprint soup.residues()

-	 print soup.atoms()

-util.py
-asa.py
-data.py
-fetch.py
-pdbtext.py
-protein.py
-pymol.py
-rmsd.py

-volume.py

-simulate.py
-force.py
-amber.py
-gromacs.py
-namd.py

-traj.py
+   residue.atom(‘CA’)

+will return an atom based on type in an atom.

+So in a Soup, if you know the res atom_type’s _

+  soup.residue_by_tag(‘A:15’).name(‘CA’)

+Or by index:

+  soup.residue(4).name(‘CA’)

+You can loop through residues and atoms.
+To find all atoms surrounding a residue:

+	for residue in soup.residues():
+	 if residue.has\_atom("CA"):
+	ca = residue("CA")
+	for atom in soup.atoms():
+	  if v3.distance(ca.pos, atom.pos) < 4:

+Once you have the atoms you want, you can measure their geometric properties via the `v3` module.

+Chains are not represented explicitly.
+In this author’s opinion, the data structure gets excessively complicated for little gain.
+It’s easier to just deal with it on a case-by-case basis.

+- dealing with chains

+- hetatms, atoms and other stuff

+- solvent\_res\_type

+- assign new chainIds
+- adding, deleting atoms and residues
+- changing properties of atoms and residues
+- selecting residues and atoms

+### Handling chains in PDB files

-# patching PDB structures
+### Patching PDB structures

+- pdbtext.py
+- pdbtext parsing - cleaning structures
-- delete extra waters
+- - delete extra waters
 - delete non-standard amino acids
 - look for steric clashes
 - identify chain breaks/missing amino acids